gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Configuring the HTTP In node](/images/tutorial-extras/004-images/node-red-configure-http-in-ldds75.png)

+#### 2. HTTPS Response

-2. Next we'll add in a **https response** node.
+Next we'll add in a **https response** node.
 This node will let the tunnel know everything is working and follow the best practices of always responding to http requests.
 It's like when someone says "Hi" to you in the street; just say "Hi" back.

 ![Adding an https response node](/images/tutorial-extras/004-images/node-red-http-response-node.png)